thomassie/thomassie.github.io/DataPrep.md

 ## Storing the dataset

-I am going to save the workspace and the dataset for later use and exploration!
+I save the workspace and the dataset for later use and exploration!

 ```r
 save.image("Data/StormWS.RData")